Santiam Fire: Timeline

 On September 7, powerful east winds blew across Oregon and the Pacific Northwest, reaching speeds over 50 mph, causing the fires to explode in size as they raced westward, with the Lionshead Fire burning down portions of Idanha.
 The winds also blew down power lines around Santiam Canyon, sparking 13 spot fires between Detroit and Mehama, which quickly grew into a large blaze that merged with the Beachie Creek Fire within hours.
 Due to the rapid spread of the Santiam and Beachie Creek Fires, and the imminent threat they posed to communities to the west, including areas as far west as Salem, mass evacuations were ordered in Marion County.
 The evacuation orders were suddenly issued near midnight on Tuesday, September 8, sowing plenty of confusion and chaos in the ensuing evacuations.
 Early on September 8, the Lionshead and Beachie Creek Fires merged, probably at a point north of Detroit.
 The merger created a 313,110 acre complex fire, which was referred to as the Santiam Fire, with the name reflecting the fact that the spot fires ignited around Santiam Canyon had been responsible for most of the Beachie Creek Fire's explosive growth.
 On September 9, the Santiam Fire quickly moved into and destroyed the city of Detroit as it continued its westward spread.
 Soon afterward, the Santiam Fire destroyed the city of Gates, and burned into Mill City and parts of Lyons during its westward spread, also threatening the cities of Sublimity, Stayton, and Salem.
 On September 10, incident command renamed the main component fires to Beachie Creek Fire and Lionshead Fire.
 On the same day, officials feared that the Santiam Fire would merge with the 120,000 acre Riverside Fire to the north, which would create an even bigger fire that would pose a much greater threat to the communities near Salem and Portland, while complicating efforts to contain the fires.
 However, this fear subsided somewhat on the next day, as firefighters made progress on containing both the Santiam and Riverside Fires, with improved weather conditions.
 On September 11, the P-515 Fire merged into the eastern portion of the Lionshead Fire, increasing the size of the Santiam Fire to 322,573 acres.
 During the following week, the onshore flow returned, causing the Lionshead Fire to begin spreading eastward.
 On September 23, the Santiam Fire exceeded 400,000 acres in size.

 On December 10, 2020, the entire complex fire was fully contained.

 Impact

 The fires forced large-scale evacuations across Marion County.
 Many buildings were destroyed during the fires' westward spread, mostly in September, with the Santiam Fire destroying most of the cities of Detroit, and Gates, with Idanha, Mill City, and Lyons suffering anywhere from moderate to extensive amounts of damage.
-The Santiam Fire killed 5 people, and 1 person remains missing.
+The Santiam Fire killed 5 people.